EmanAwadAli/GameOver_App/README.md

 # ☠️ Game Over App
 ## 📌 Overview
-In this project, I create a web application that display a set of games and its related details.
+In this project, I created a web application that displays a set of games and its related details.

 ## 📥 Installation
 ###### Clone Project